fitnr/svgis/README.md

 #### --project

-The project argument accept a particular projection or a keyword that helps svgis pick a projection for you.
+The project argument accept a particular projection or a keyword that helps SVGIS pick a projection for you.

 * [EPSG](http://epsg.io) code
 * Proj4 string